novoda/gradle-android-command-plugin/README.md

 ### Install

 `installDevice<Variant>` tasks are available by default just to install the app.
+Plugin also supports `install` dsl to define custom installation tasks.

-Plugin also supports `install` extension to define install tasks with custom adb flags.
+**customFlags**

 Here is an extension called `fromGooglePlay` which will create `installFromGooglePlay<Variant>` tasks.

 ```groovy